-Assuming the conversion of all outstanding shares of our redeemable convertible preferred stock into shares of our Class B common stock, which will occur immediately prior to the completion of this offering, as of December 31, 2020, there were no outstanding shares of Class A common stock and shares of our Class B common stock outstanding, held by stockholders of record, and no shares of our redeemable convertible preferred stock outstanding.
-Our board of directors is authorized, without stockholder approval except as required by the listing standards of the additional shares of our capital stock.
+Assuming the conversion of all outstanding shares of our redeemable convertible preferred stock into shares of our Class B common stock, which will occur immediately prior to the completion of this offering, as of December 31, 2020, there were no outstanding shares of Class A common stock and 482,157,178 shares of our Class B common stock outstanding, held by 477 stockholders of record, and no shares of our redeemable convertible preferred stock outstanding.
+Our board of directors is authorized, without stockholder approval except as required by the listing standards of Nasdaq, to issue additional shares of our capital stock.